Lawrence Mooney: Radio career

 Mooney has held various jobs including a customs officer, cleaner, salesman, furniture polisher and collecting golf balls at a driving range, before becoming a stand-up comic.
 He hosted the drive time show on Melbourne Talk Radio.
 He has also been a fill-in host and guest on MTR's Steve Vizard Show and ABC Radio Melbourne and 3AW.
 In 2016, he regularly appeared on the Triple M impersonating Former Prime Minister Malcolm Turnbull with weekly spots on the Sydney and Melbourne breakfast shows, and as a guest co-host on Merrick & Australia.
 He was part of the morning drive show on Triple M Brisbane from December 2017 to December 2018.

 On 15 January 2019, Lawrence replaced The Grill Team for Sydney Breakfast on Triple M with Moonman in the Morning, alongside Gus Worland, Chris Page and Jess Eva.
 In October 2019, Mooney won an Australian Commercial Radio Award (ACRA) for Best Entertainment Presenter in a metro market.
 In November 2021, Southern Cross Austereo announced that Mooney had resigned from Triple M. Prior to Mooney's resignation, he had an unexplained absence from Moonman in the Morning.

-Stage
+Comedy

 Mooney is best known for his stand-up comedy career in such shows as Lawrence of Suburbia at the 2012 Melbourne International Comedy Festival.
 He was the winner of the Melbourne Fringe Best Comedy Award in 2011 and also made it to the semi-final in America on NBC’s Last Comic Standing in 2007.